-Many Exit Planning Advisors first learn about their clients’ intentions to sell their businesses through an unexpected phone call in which their clients say, “I’ve just signed a letter of intent to sell my business.
+Many advisors first learn about their clients’ intentions to sell their businesses through an unexpected phone call in which their clients say, “I’ve just signed a letter of intent to sell my business.
 Can you look it over for me and give me your thoughts?”

 Too often, owners begin the process of selling their businesses after being approached by a prospective buyer, usually weeks or months before calling a single advisor.
 Alarmingly, some business owners discuss and even begin negotiating the sale of their businesses without calling an advisor at all.
 Professional buyers prefer working with owners without advisors because owners without advisors tend to be unaware of the full range of options available to them in the mergers and acquisitions (M&A) market.

 While this may seem to be a mere inconvenience to owners—in that the amount of help they could have received from their advisors was minimal or nonexistent because they either called late in the sale process or not at all—the consequences of owners navigating the sale process alone can be devastating.
 Owners without advisors are like lambs being led to slaughter, and they often bring their businesses and families along with them by entering the sale process alone.

 If and advisor's business-owning client seems to be taking the path toward a sale slaughter, there are three possible outcomes:

 - The client sells to the best buyer for the best price (exceedingly rare)

 - The client sells either to a less-than-ideal buyer or for a less-than-ideal price (somewhat common)

 - The client does not sell (most common)